google/fruit/README.md

 * Full thread-safety: by implementing eager injection support, multiple threads will be able to share a single injector, with no locking.
 * Injection scopes: e.g. will allow to bind a type/value only for the duration of a request, while sharing the non-request-specific bindings across all worker threads (with no locking).
-* Multi-bindings: unlike the typical binding when in an injector there's a single binding for each type, multi-bindings allow modules to specify several bindings and injected classes to access the collection of bound instances.
+* Multi-bindings: unlike the typical binding when in an injector there's a single binding for each type, multi-bindings allow components to specify several bindings and injected classes to access the collection of bound instances.
   This can be useful for plugin loading/hooks, or to register RPC services in a server.

 #### Rejected features